dc-tec/nixos-config/README.md

 For secret management in a pure Nix way Nix SOPS is used.
 See [add new host](docs/add-new-host.md)

+### WSL

+I want to be able to use my configuration when working on a Windows machine (i.e. my work laptop).
+I make use of [NixOS-WSL](https://github.com/nix-community/NixOS-WSL).
+Because the main configuration uses impermanence and ZFS and this is ofcourse not supported in WSL I created options throughout the config to enable / disable impermanence.
+Also the graphical module is not loaded.
+See the [flake](flake.nix).

 ### References

 - [Erase Your Darlings](https://grahamc.com/blog/erase-your-darlings/)